-Routine deletion of records, email or other records, is not a problem so long as prompt action is taken to stop the deletion relating to matters that common sense and/or previous experience indicates could result in legal and/or disciplinary action.
-In Districts that have routine deletion settings for electronic devices, the person responsible for halting the routine destruction of District records will need to inform the District's Network Administrator (or equivalent) when events trigger the need to retain information that would otherwise be routinely deleted.

-Due to the potential adverse repercussions for the failure to cease the destruction of such records, the person responsible for making a "cessation" decision should be close to the source of the cause precipitating the cessation.
+- Routine deletion of records, email or other records, is not a problem so long as prompt action is taken to stop the deletion relating to matters that common sense and/or previous experience indicates could result in legal and/or disciplinary action.
+In Districts that have routine deletion settings for electronic devices, the person responsible for halting the routine destruction of District records will need to inform the District's Network Administrator (or equivalent) when events trigger the need to retain information that would otherwise be routinely deleted. - A.C.A. § 6-21-122 requires that audio recording devices be installed in all locker rooms, changing rooms, and dressing rooms on district property by the 2027-2028 school year.
+You do not need to add this language to your local policy until you have installed the audio recording devices. - Due to the potential adverse repercussions for the failure to cease the destruction of such records, the person responsible for making a "cessation" decision should be close to the source of the cause precipitating the cessation.
 When an incident occurs that common sense and/or previous experience indicate could result in legal and/or disciplinary action, the routine destruction of